Chaos Warp card art

 What turn does Chaos Warp usually get cast?

-Does casting Chaos Warp actually help you win?
+Does casting Chaos Warp actually improve your win rate?